About Taking Another Look at Assessment – Online

 - 3 x 2 hour modules delivered over 3 weeks

 - Participants receive lecture notes, audio materials and activities to complete and send back

 5 NESA endorsed hours

 The purpose of assessment is to accurately capture where students are in their learning at the time of assessment.
 This course will use the metaphor of the camera lens – a mid-shot, wide-angle and close-up – to help teachers develop, select and use appropriate assessment strategies to assess student learning.
 Developing our ability to ‘see’ the nature of progress and achievement is fundamental to understanding the next steps in the teaching and learning cycle.
 Taking Another Look at Assessmentwill build teachers capacity to understand the purpose of assessment, develop skills in designing more effective summative tasks and help develop a mindset for in-class formative assessment strategies and providing effective feedback.

-In this FIVE HOUR course, teachers will learn:
+In this FIVE HOUR (face to face) or SIX HOUR (online) course, teachers will learn: